RKishne/calculator_app/README.md

 # calculator-app
-check out the below link once for see that calculator👉 https://rkcalculatorapp.netlify.app/
+check out the link once for see that calculator👉 https://rkcalculatorapp.netlify.app/